DidierMalenfant/didier.malenfant.net/_posts/2023-03-27-building-a-core.md

 # The first character of the name may not be an underscore.
 short_name = "pfx1"
 category = "Fantasy"
-description = "An open-source fantasy gaming console for the Analog Pocket." info = "info.txt"
+description = "An open-source fantasy gaming console for the Analogue Pocket." info = "info.txt"

 [Build]